 Dr. Albert Mehrabian, Professor Emeritus of Psychology at the University of California, Los Angeles, postulated that 7 percent of meaning is communicated through spoken word, 38 percent through tone of voice, and 55 percent through body language.

 Consequently, the color and style of clothing fall under body language.

-For introverts in pursuit of power in a domineering world, it is crucial to be acutely aware of the impact of colors.
+For introverts pursuing power in a domineering world, it is crucial to be acutely aware of the impact of colors.

 Black, dark blues, and dark grays have traditionally been the colors that exhibit power, sophistication, and respect.